Updated: 28 Dec 17

-The Orthodox Church in America (OCA) has recently emerged from 30 years of being gripped by prelest at its highest ecclesiastical levels.
+The Orthodox Church in America (OCA) has recently emerged from more than 30 years of being gripped by prelest at its highest ecclesiastical levels.
 Sister American Orthodox churches such as the Antiochian Orthodox are currently facing a similar struggle as are also main line Protestant and Restoration Christian churches, including the Mormons in Salt Lake City and elsewhere.

 I did a Google search on the word and found: